 What to Plant near Okra

 Another spring crop, radishes marry perfectly with okra and, as an added bonus, peppers too.
-Plant both the okra and radish seeds together, 3-4 inches apart in a row.
+Plant both the okra and radish seeds together, 3 to 4 inches (8-10 cm.) apart in a row.
 The radish seedlings loosen the soil as the roots grow, which allows the okra plants to grow deeper, stronger roots.

 Not just veggie plants do well as companions for okra.
 Flowers, such as sunflowers, also make great companions.
 The brilliantly colored blooms attract natural pollinators, which in turn visit the okra flowers resulting in large, plump pods.